 \section{Numerical Experiments}

-As the main benchmark, we evaluate the performance of the proposed algorithm for fitting networks on a time series forecasting task.
+\insertpdf{benchmark_time}{Training time of \name and \textit{SGD} training across datasets and prediction horizons $H$ for the conducted forecasting experiments with the $\text{Hat}$ kernel.
+Note that the time is given in $\log$ scale.}{fig:time}{0.85} \insertpdf{av_test.pdf}{Classification accuracy across different architectures and configurations (Number of hidden layers, number of neurons, weight constructions and sampling metrics (cf.~\secref{app:sswim_h_dist})).}{fig:class_v}{0.8} Details on the experimental setup, the employed hardware and datasets are given in \secref{app:exp_sett}.\\ \textbf{Time-Series Forecasting:} As the main benchmark, we evaluate the performance of the proposed algorithm for fitting networks on a time series forecasting task.
 We evaluate the performance of (a) training the networks only with \textit{S-SWIM}, (b) training the networks only with a stochastic gradient descent (\textit{SGD}) algorithm, specifically \textit{ADAM}~\citep{adam}, using an established surrogate-gradient strategy, and (c) fine-tuning the \name-trained networks with gradient-based training and compare the results to the current state of the art for \textit{SNN}s.
-The results can be found in \tabref{tab:results_table}, details on the experimental setup in \secref{app:exp_sett}.
-The average fitting time for the conducted experiments is given in \figref{fig:time}.
-First, we find that the parameterisation proposed in \deft{def:ff_snn} is competitive on the tested datasets and achieves state-of-the-art results.
-Second, with the exception of the \textbf{Metr-la} dataset, we find that \name consistently performs at or above the level of \textit{SGD}, especially over long prediction horizons.
+The results can be found in \tabref{tab:results_table}, the corresponding fitting time in \figref{fig:time}.
+With the exception of the \textbf{Metr-la} dataset, we find that \name consistently performs at or above the level of \textit{SGD}, especially over long prediction horizons.
 We suspect an interplay between two effects here.
 Namely, (a) at longer prediction horizons, the credit assignment problem in gradient-descent training naturally gets harder~\citep{rnn_vanishing}, which \name does not suffer from by being gradient-free and (b) \name seemingly underperforms at very short horizons ($H=6$ in particular).
-We suspect that the latter is caused by certain assumptions or simplifications, such as the aggregation of delays in \ssect{sec:sswim_o_sig}, used during the theoretical discussion of the algorithm being violated for short horizons.
-Since the effect is also observed for \textit{SGD}-only training (Only for $\text{Hat}$ kernel on \textbf{Solar}, $H=48,96$), it is likely to be in part attributable to the model being able to exploit periodic structure in the data (See \citet{solar_period}[Figure 3]) better at long horizons.
-Finally, the current results suggest that \name can also serve as an efficient but effective initialisation strategy for gradient-based training, but the current results are inconclusive, as they use different parameters and non-convergence in multiple cases.
+We suspect that the latter is due to the aggregation of delays in \ssect{sec:sswim_o_sig} not working short horizons.
+The effect is also observed for \textit{SGD}-only training ($\text{Hat}$, \textbf{Solar}, $H=48,96$), so it must be in part attributable to the model being able to exploit periodic structure in the data (\citet{solar_period}[Figure 3]) better at long horizons.
+Finally, the current results suggest that \name can also serve as an efficient but effective initialisation strategy for gradient-based training, however, however, more experiments in this direction are required due to different parameters and non-convergence in multiple cases.